 One of the key metrics (and often the default) in evaluating classifiers is accuracy – the fraction of correctly predicted classes.
-However, when one class is rare, accuracy can be misleading (because it will vary across classes) and unsuitable for training classifiers (because it would assign too much weight on the majority class and insufficient weight on the minority class).
+However, when one class is rare, accuracy can be misleading (because it will vary across classes) and is unsuitable for training classifiers (because it would assign too much weight on the majority class and insufficient weight on the minority class).
 For example, suppose we want to predict the outcomes of bypass surgery, which has an average survival rate of 95%.
 We can immediately create a trivial classifier that predicts that every patient survives.
 Our accuracy across classes would be excellent (95%), but the model is useless because its accuracy within the minority class is 0%.

 Class imbalance is typically expressed using the imbalance ratio, IR = M/m where M and m are the number of observations in the majority and minority class, respectively.
-There are two practical strategies to handle the class imbalance problem: (a) subsampling methods to transform the imbalanced training set into a (more) balanced dataset, and/or (b) utilizing a suitable performance metric.
+There are two practical strategies to handle the class imbalance problem: (a) applying subsampling methods to transform the imbalanced training set into a (more) balanced dataset, and/or (b) utilizing a suitable performance metric.
 It is also possible to collect more data on the rare class but this can be time prohibitive and we will not discuss it here.

 To illustrate the data imbalance problem and the impact of subsampling techniques on model performance, let us return to our example in which we measure levels of two enzymes A and B in normal and diseased cells5.
 Recall that normal cells had enzyme A and B levels distributed as N(1, 0.22) and Exp(1).
 In diseased cells these levels were distributed as N(1.2, 0.22) and Exp(1/0.29).
+For this simulated example, we fixed the total number of observations in the training set to 1,000 observations, and examined six different IR values.
+The first case corresponds to IR = 1, a balanced simulated scenario with 500 normal and 500 diseased cases.
+Furthermore, we examined five other imbalanced training sets of IR ≃ 5, 10, 25, 100, and 333 corresponding to 167, 91, 38, 10 and 3 diseased cases respectively.

-Using IR = 10 data set as an example (Fig 1a), we can balance it by resampling in two ways.
+Using a reduced of 110 total observations and IR = 10 data set as a visual example (Fig 1a), we can balance it by resampling in two ways.
 We can under-sample (Fig. 1b), where we randomly remove observations from the majority class in the original training set.
-This can result in the loss of valuable information Alternatively, we can over-sampling (Fig. 1c) by including additional observations from the minority class.
+This can result in the loss of valuable information, e.g., some infrequent levels of a categorical predictor may be removed from the training set.
+Alternatively, we can over-sampling (Fig. 1c) by including additional observations from the minority class.
 This can be achieved with random sampling with replacement, which can result in overfitting, where the model performs better on training data than on test data.
 Finally, we can over-sample by generating synthetic observations in the minority class (Fig. 1d).
-One scheme to do this is Synthetic Minority Over-sampling TEchnique, uses each minority class observation to generate synthetic observations along the line segments joining its k minority class nearest neighbors6. he number of k- nearest neighbors depends on the amount of over-sampling required.
+One scheme to do this is Synthetic Minority Over-sampling TEchnique, SMOTE, which uses each minority class observation to generate synthetic observations along the line segments joining its k minority class nearest neighbors6.
+The number of k- nearest neighbors depends on the amount of over-sampling required6.